Saturday, May 4, 2019

 Each night, Shone (seen below) roasts their coffee beans in their basement's roaster.
 It makes the neighborhood by 31st Avenue and 37th Street smell wonderful.

-Currently, he uses Kiambu Windrush beans from Kenya: a nation in Africa that is a member of the Commonwealth and is famous for coffee.
+Currently, he uses Kiambu Windrush beans from Kenya: a nation in Africa that straddles the Equator and is a member of the Commonwealth.
+It's famous for coffee.
 He loves his $800 Mazzer machine, the "gold standard" of grinders!

 $3 espresso is served in small porcelain cups/saucers, which are kept warm atop the big espresso machine.
 Cortado is served in a shot glass/saucer.
 Larger cups and spoons accompany larger menu items.